ScRiPt1337/Teardroidv4_api/README.md

 # Teardroidv4_api
 Teardroid v4 Botnet API

-This api is for teardroid bot
+This api is for teardroid v4 botnet

+Please visit https://github.com/ScRiPt1337/Teardroid-phprat to know about teardroid and how to use it

 You can host it on deta.sh